akrah/TKDetection/README.md

 ### 5. Qxt
 [Top](#tkdetection)

-Download the version available on the site  http://www.libqxt.org.
+Download the version available on the website http://www.libqxt.org.
-The version available on the directories does not install the configuration file  *qxt.prf* and *qxtvars.prf* needed to TKDetection.pro
+The repository version does not install the configuration files *qxt.prf* and *qxtvars.prf*, required by TKDetection.pro.

-Replace  *xxxxxxxxx* with the number attributed to the download.
+Replace *xxxxxxxxx* by the downloaded file number.

 ~~~
   tar xvf libqxt-libqxt-xxxxxxxxx.tar.bz2